brian-liu-24/scikit-learn2/doc/modules/classes.rst

 See the :ref:`metrics` section of the user guide for further details.

-.. automodule:: sklearn.metrics.pairwise
+.. automodule:: sklearn1.metrics.pairwise
    :no-members:
    :no-inherited-members:

-.. currentmodule:: sklearn
+.. currentmodule:: sklearn1

 .. autosummary::
    :toctree: generated/